GoogleCloudPlatform/community/tutorials/cloud-iot-hybrid/index.md

 ---
 title: Using IoT Core as scalable ingest for hybrid projects
-description: Use the scale and security of Google Cloud Platform for ingest with on-premises IoT applications.
+description: Use the scale and security of Google Cloud for ingest with on-premises IoT applications.
 author: ptone
-tags: Cloud IoT Core, Hybrid, Networking
+tags: IoT Core, Hybrid, Networking
 date_published: 2018-05-30
 ---

 Preston Holmes | Solution Architect | Google

+<p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This tutorial demonstrates how to use [Cloud IoT Core](https://cloud.google.com/iot) and [Cloud Pub/Sub](https://cloud.google.com/pubsub/) to provide a secure and scalable ingest layer, combined with a small relay service over private networking to an on-premises IoT solution.
+This tutorial demonstrates how to use [IoT Core](https://cloud.google.com/iot) and [Pub/Sub](https://cloud.google.com/pubsub/) to provide a secure and scalable ingest layer, combined with a small relay service over private networking to an on-premises IoT solution.

 ## Objectives

-- Configure IoT Core and Cloud Pub/Sub as a fully managed ingest system
+- Configure IoT Core and Pub/Sub as a fully managed ingest system
 - Configure a stand-in for on-premises MQTT service on Compute Engine
-- Create a small, scalable relay service that pulls messages from Cloud Pub/Sub
+- Create a small, scalable relay service that pulls messages from Pub/Sub

 **Figure 1.** *Architecture diagram for tutorial components*
 ![architecture diagram](https://storage.googleapis.com/gcp-community/tutorials/cloud-iot-hybrid/architecture.png)